radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/data-collectors.md

 ### Pipeline

-The pipeline data collector is for retrieving information about real-time persistent cache refresh and/or global synchronization processes
+The pipeline data collector is for retrieving information about real-time persistent cache refresh and/or synchronization processes

 >[!note] This data collector requires the RadiantOne service to be running to return information.